2017-03-03, modified 2017-03-14

 The fact that motion M-103 was presented by Iqra Khalid is unsurprising.
 Ms. Khalid is known for her affinity for organizations such as ISNA (Islamic Society of North America).
 She joined the Liberal Party of Canada only months before her nomination as candidate for the seat she holds since the election of 2015.

-Canada has an old anti-blasphemy law, article 296 of the Criminal Code.
+Canada has an old anti-blasphemy law, section 296 of the Criminal Code.
 It has not been applied for decades and may indeed by repealed in the near future.
 However, if motion M-103 is adopted, and if Islamists and their dupes continue their efforts in the same direction, we can expect to see a new law which will recriminalize blasphemy.
-And that new law will be much worse, much more dangerous than article 296 because it will apply to one religion in particular, Islam, to the detriment of all others, thus creating inequalities which will inevitably lead to interreligious resentments and conflicts.
-Furthermore, while article 296 has fallen into disuse, zealous enforcement of the new law, the new crime of blasphemy, of lèse-majesté, of offending Allah, will be ensured by an army of Islamist fanatics and their multiculturalist allies and dupes.
+And that new law will be much worse, much more dangerous than section 296 because it will apply to one religion in particular, Islam, to the detriment of all others, thus creating inequalities which will inevitably lead to interreligious resentments and conflicts.
+Furthermore, while section 296 has fallen into disuse, zealous enforcement of the new law, the new crime of blasphemy, of lèse-majesté, of offending Allah, will be ensured by an army of Islamist fanatics and their multiculturalist allies and dupes.

 In a recent interview, Bruckner denounces motion M-103: